Skip to main content

 TDCRPy is a Python package developed and maintained by the BIPM (Bureau International des Poids et Mesures).
 It estimates detection efficiencies of liquid scintillation counters using the TDCR (Triple to Double Coincidence Ratio) or CIEMAT/NIST methods.

-• Dynamic efficiency evolution over time.
+• Dynamic efficiency evolution over time (with radioactivedecay).

-Technical details can be found in:
+Technical details are described in:

 📦 Installation

-TDCRPy requires a standard Python scientific environment.
+TDCRPy requires Python ≥ 3.11 and a standard scientific environment.

 pip install TDCRPy